luxonauta/luxacss/.github/structure.md

 ## Overview

-Luxa CSS is organized for simplicity and flexibility.
+Luxa CSS is organised for simplicity and flexibility.
 You can use the framework **without any build tools**—just use the compiled files.

 ## Directory Structure